 That’s a rate of 217 full-time police per 100,000 residents in 2016, down from 229 per 100k in 2013.
 That is the lowest its been since the BJS began tracking them in 1990, but there are important caveats to consider.

 First, this number does not include so-called “civilian” staff: nonsworn personnel who do not carry weapons or make arrests.
-Counting them, total police employment went up, from 1,045,000 in 2013 to 1,050,000 in 2016.
+Counting them, total police employment went up slightly, from 1,045,000 to 1,050,000 between 2013-2016.
 Civilian staff now make up a third of general purpose police personnel, up from a quarter in 1990.